zjumelody/ZJMemoryProfiler/README.md

 [memoryProfiler enable];
 ```

-We can also add an interval time to check memory automatic.
+We can also add an interval time to check memory automatically.

 ```objc
 memoryProfiler.autoCheckIntervalSeconds = 5;